transdigiware/blockchain/howto/ibp-console-join-network.md

   | **Field** | **Display name** | **Enroll ID** | **Secret** |
   | ------------------------- |-----------|-----------|-----------|
   | **Create CA** | Org2 CA  | admin | adminpw |

-*Figure 2.
-Creating the peer organization CA*
+  {: caption="Table 1.
+Creating the peer organization CA" caption-side="bottom"}

 After you deploy the CA, you will use it when you create your organization MSP, register users, and to create your entry point to a network, the **peer**.